In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 Support for Sustainable Practices

 Traceability plays a key role in promoting sustainability by giving companies the tools to monitor their environmental impact, reduce waste, and ensure ethical sourcing.
-This then support corporate social responsibility (CSR) efforts through powerful reporting and business intelligence.
+This then supports corporate social responsibility (CSR) efforts through powerful reporting and business intelligence.

 Data-Driven Decision Making